TFMV/AddressMatchPro/README.md

 ## Get Involved

 We welcome contributions and feedback from the community.
 Feel free to open issues or submit pull requests as we work towards our milestones.
-Let's make FuzzyMatchFinder the best entity matching solution together!
+Let's make AddressMatchPro the best entity matching solution together!

 ## License